-Cisco Networking I is the first of four courses in the Cisco Networking Academy program.
+IAI: None Cisco Networking I is the first of four courses in the Cisco Networking Academy program.
 This course's topics include networking standards, networking terminology, protocols, safety, cabling, routers, and addressing.
 Decisionmaking and problem-solving techniques are applied to solve network problems.
 Additional instruction is provided in maintenance and use of software, tools and equipment.
-Prerequisite: CIS 102 Credit: 4 semester hours solve network problems.
-Prerequisite: PCT 120 Credit: 4 semester hours
+Prerequisite: CIS 102 Credit: 4 semester hours Lab: 0